Skip to content

 CPE measures the cost of each interaction with a creator’s content by dividing total campaign spend by total engagements.
 This helps you evaluate the efficiency of influencer campaigns.
 Keep in mind that not all likes or shares are equally valuable, so engagement quality matters.

-3. Cost per 1,000 Views (CPM Proxy)
+3. Cost per 1,000 Views

-4. Creator Authenticity Score
+4. Creator Audience Authenticity Estimate

-5. Fake Follower Percentage
+5. Suspicious Follower Estimate

 6. Creator Audience Quality